 Many fungi grow on trees or dead branches.
 One, which is mostly seen on elder (and is edible!) resembles an ear – hence its name (Auricularia auricula).

-Masses of creamy white flowers appear in June.
+Masses of creamy white flowers appear in late-May and June.
 They have a sweet smell that attracts many insects.

 The berries ripen from green to purple-black and are about 5-7mm in diameter.